 - Each chapter will receive the Quality Chapter Award plus an opportunity to compete for gold, silver and bronze status.

 - Gold, silver and bronze winners will receive a certificate.

 - Gold winners will receive:

 - A display banner.\

 - Advisor lapel pin.\

+- Invitation to attend the virtual Chapter of Distinction mega prize event.

 - Recognized at the state level.

 - Digital Badging